pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_words_author.adoc.md

 -   [imgui_datascience](https://github.com/pthom/imgui_datascience), a python package I developed in 2018 for image analysis and debugging.
 Its successor is immvision.

-Developments for ImGui Bundle and its related automatic binding generator began in january 2022.
+Developments for Dear ImGui Bundle and its related automatic binding generator began in january 2022.